Rose-ringed parakeet: Mimicry

 Both males and females have the ability to mimic human speech.
 First, the bird listens to its surroundings, and then it copies the voice of the human speaker.
 Some people hand-raise rose-ringed parakeet chicks for this purpose.
 Such parakeets then become quite tame and receptive to learning.
 They have extremely clear speech and are one of the best talking parrots.

 Feral birds

 A popular pet, the rose-ringed parakeet has been released in a wide range of cities around the world, giving it an environment with few predators where their preferred diet of seeds, nuts, fruits, and berries is available from suburban gardens and bird feeders.

-Its adaptations to cold winters in the Himalayan foothills allow it to easily withstand European winter conditions.
-It has established feral populations in a number of European cities, South Africa and Japan.
-There are also apparently stable populations in the U.S. (Florida, California and Hawaii) and small self-sustaining populations in Ankara, İzmir, Istanbul (concentrated in parks), Tunis, Tripoli and Tehran (concentrated in the north side of the city).
-It is also found throughout Lebanon, Israel, Iran, Jordan, the UAE, Bahrain, Qatar, and Oman.
+Feral populations are established in Europe, the U.S., South Africa, the Middle East, Australia and Japan.
+There are stable populations in Florida, California and Hawaiʻi.
+Self-sustaining populations are also found in Turkey, mostly in Ankara, İzmir, Istanbul (concentrated in parks), Tunis, Tripoli and Tehran (concentrated in the north side of the city).
+It is also found throughout Lebanon, Israel, Iran, Jordan, the United Arab Emirates, Bahrain, Qatar, and Oman.
 A small number of escaped birds are present in Australia.